tomarcher88/tomarcher88/README.md

 ## 🌱 I’m currently learning...
+- JavaScript
 - React
 - Tailwind CSS

 ## 🏗️ I'm currently working on...
-- Getting a fully setup GitHub
+- Getting a fully setup GitHub ✅
-- A new portfolio
+- A new portfolio ✅
 - A React based trivia app